russellbits/Writing/Nonfiction/banapana/_the-modular-ai-brain/article.md

 The Modular Human Intelligence

 The human brain has module that specialize in things like recognizing faces or cars.
-AI is going to require that; LLMs can’t cut it.
+AI is going to require that; LLMs can't cut it.

 Note how the biology of the brain is modular.
 You can change your personality by physically changing your brain.